‘Repeal now, replace later’ has immediate consumer impact

 Insurers make their final decisions for 2018 by the end of September.

 “With open enrollment … only three months away, our members and all Americans need the certainty and security of knowing coverage will be available and affordable for them,” said Justine Handelman, top Washington lobbyist for the BlueCross BlueShield Association.
-“To achieve that, we have consistently urged that there be immediate, certain funding for the cost-sharing reduction program.”
+“We have consistently urged that there be immediate, certain funding for the cost-sharing reduction program.”

 The subsidies are under a legal cloud because of a lawsuit filed by House Republicans when Obama was president.